How to buy wood flooring

 Ensure the floor is clean and dry.
 Hammer in any protruding nails and fix any loose or squeaking floorboards.

 Check whether you will need to plane your door by laying a piece of your new flooring, flooring underlay and any leveller board that you will use underneath it and opening it all the way.

 Next, remove the door and, if possible, remove skirting boards from the room.

 Mark off the thickness of your leveller board, underlay and laminate on the architrave (frame) around the door.
 Use a flat saw to remove architrave below the mark so you can slide the flooring in underneath it.

-Check whether you need to leave your laminate or flooring planks to acclimatise in the room, and whether you should remove any packaging before you do so.
+Check manufacturer instructions to find out whether you need to leave your laminate or flooring planks to acclimatise in the room, and whether you should remove any packaging before you do so.

 You will need:

 - A tape measure, carpenter’s square and pencil for measuring and marking boards.

 - Laminate fitting tools including a pull bar, wedges and a tapping block.